Where To Get Chickens Processed Near You: A Complete Guide

 Local Chicken Processing Options

-Many Amish communities offer affordable poultry processing services.
-In Missouri, areas like Jamesport and Clark have Amish processors who handle small batches.
-These services typically charge $3-$5 per bird.
+Many Amish communities offer affordable poultry processing.
+In Missouri, for example, areas like Jamesport and Clark have processors who regularly take small batches.
+These services typically run $3–$5 per bird and are often the cheapest legitimate option for homesteaders.

 2. Custom Poultry Processors

-Specialized facilities like NelsonShine Produce in Minnesota offer complete processing packages.
-Their services include:
+Specialized facilities like NelsonShine Produce in Minnesota offer full processing packages, including:

 • Packaging